Walter Goodman (artist): Family

 Walter Goodman was one seven children, amongst whom were Edward, the travel writer, author, and sub-editor of The Daily Telegraph, and Miriam, the acclaimed pianist who often accompanied Walter on his musical and dramatic stage outings.

 Apart from living overseas for fourteen years, notably in Italy, Spain, Cuba, New York, and with family in Bradford and Edinburgh, Goodman lived with his parents and siblings at numerous central London addresses.

 In September 1887 he moved from Notting Hill, London, to Brighton, where he opened a studio on the premises of The Photographic Company at 88 Kings Road.
 The Photographic Company was the premises of the husband of his sister Alice – the photographer Edmund Passingham (represented in the National Portrait Gallery).
 While in Sussex, Goodman acted as the Brighton correspondent for The Sunday Times.

-On 10 October 1888 Goodman married Clara Isabel Blackiston(b.
-1866), from Ashby de la Zouch, Leicester.
+On 10 October 1888 Goodman married Clara Isabel Blackiston (b.
+1866), originally from Ashby de la Zouch, Leicester, and later of Reigate, Surrey.
 They lived first in West Brighton (1888) then in Hove (1891).

 In 1892 Goodman is reported to be living in West Kensington, London, a necessity no doubt due to his appointment as press director of the International Horticultural Exhibition at Earls Court, London.
 In this capacity, Goodman was heavily involved in the staging of Buffalo Bill's Wild West show.

 Walter and Clara had a son, Walter Russell in 1889, followed by Joaquin Sedgwick (1891), Reginald Arthur (1893), Julia Constance (1894) and Keeley John (1899).

 Goodman probably left his family in Sussex and returned to live in London around 1900.
 The 1901 UK census lists Clara living as head of the family with the children at Henfield in Sussex.
 In 1911 Walter was living with his three eldest sons in Willesdon, London, whilst Clara was living in Chorleywood, Hertfordshire with their two youngest children.